 Decorate and Refresh the Wall Colour

 Thank you so much Amy for sending in your question and photos!
-You have a lovely home.
+You have a very lovely home.

 I’m always looking for good examples to use for my Ask Maria column.
 If you have a question about a room that’s bothering you that you haven’t seen covered on the blog, please clean up your room and snap the best photos you can, and email them here.